Launching Teradata Data Mover Using CloudFormation

 Parameter Category Parameter Name Action VPC Settings VPC Select a virtual private cloud in which the system will launch.
 Availability Zone Select an availability zone for the subnet that you select next.
 Subnet Select a subnet.
 Remote Access From Enter an CIDR address (public IP address) of your security group to lock down SSH and enable access the Data Mover nodes.
-For more information, see Security Groups and Ports.
+See Security Groups and Ports.

 Check to ensure the CIDR address you enter is not being used by existing subnets in the same VPC by going to the AWS Web Console.
 Under Networking, select VPC.
 Under Resources, select Subnets.
 Check the CIDR column.

 Placement Group for Data Mover [Optional] Enter a placement group name for Data Mover.
 Key Pair AWS Key Pair Enter a key pair to SSH into the instances.
 Teradata Data Mover Instance Type Select an instance type for the storage type you want.
-For more information, see Supporting Software EBS Storage.
+See Supporting Software Instance Types.
 Additional Agents Enter the total number of additional agents (nodes) you want to launch in this stack (0 to 3).
 One agent is already included with the master.
 DBC Password Enter a new default Teradata DBC password.
 For security reasons, we strongly recommend you change the default dbc password to a different password.
 DATAMOVER Password Enter the new default DATAMOVER password used to access the internal DATAMOVER repository.
 For security reasons, we strongly recommend you change the default datamover password to a different password.
 System Timezone [Optional] Enter the operating system time zone of the database system.
-The default is the timezone of the AWS region.
+The default is the time zone of the AWS region.
 NTP Servers Enter the NTP servers, separated by commas.
-This enables the Data Mover cluster clock to be synced.
+This enables the Data Mover cluster clock to be synchronized.